opendocsg/slw-judgments-backfill/2010_SGCA_46/report.md

 **The law as to when the court may restrain a call on a performance bond**

-6       It is now well established that, under our law, apart from fraud (which is the traditional ground for restraining a call on a performance bond), unconscionability is a _separate and independent_ ground for the court to grant an interim injunction restraining a beneficiary from making a call on a performance bond (see, _inter alia_ , _Bocotra Construction Pte Ltd and others v Attorney-General_ [1995] 2 SLR(R) 262 at [53] and _GHL Pte Ltd v Unitrack Building Construction Pte Ltd and another_ [1999] 3 SLR(R) 44 at [16] and [20]; see also the GD at [6]–[7]).
+6       It is now well established that, under our law, apart from fraud (which is the traditional ground for restraining a call on a performance bond), unconscionability is a _separate and independent_ ground for the court to grant an interim injunction restraining a beneficiary from making a call on a performance bond (see, _inter alia_ , _Bocotra Construction Pte Ltd and others v Attorney-General_ <span class="citation">[1995] 2 SLR(R) 262</span> at [53] and _GHL Pte Ltd v Unitrack Building Construction Pte Ltd and another_ <span class="citation">[1999] 3 SLR(R) 44</span> at [16] and [20]; see also the GD at [6]–[7]).
 This is wider than the English position, which requires fraud to be clearly proved before a call on a performance bond can be restrained.

 **_The English position_**